 Coincidentally this wine reminds me Pax - who is getting a lot of attention right now & rightfully so.
 I have't tried the new 100 point Hillside bottle yet (though I have one ready), but I've always been a huge fan of his wines for a long time.
 My favorite site he works with is Griffins Lair & I believe I've tasted every vintage of it going back to 2002.
 Those original vintages are bigger & riper (which I still love & fuck you hipsters for not), but even back then Pax never used superfluous new oak, sulfites, yeasts etc..
 Yes, they were broad shouldered wines but they were pure & unmasked - like this Cornas.
 Some of the early 2000s Griffins Lair had a slight volitility that came across as kirsch sweetness.
 It's an interesting balance that punctuates the varietal character perfectly - & it demands your attention while doing it.

 This Cornas is not some delicate wine that somms gush over; nor is it a slick, parkerized wine without sense of place.
 It's something else.
 A wine for the true syrah aficianado.
 The audience is small but those who can appreciate it, will appreciate it.
 If you like weirdness, intensity, complexity & the flavors to scream at you from the glass, this is your wine.

-#cornas #syrah #coulet #biodynamic #pax #coterotie #rhone #northernrhone #rhonevalley — a month ago
+#cornas #syrah #coulet #biodynamic #pax #coterotie #rhone #northernrhone #rhonevalley — 5 years ago